-If you have experienced any form of trauma, in particular, psychological and emotional trauma (click here to know what is emotional trauma), you may find this interesting!
+If you have experienced any form of childhood trauma, in particular, psychological and emotional trauma (click here to know what is emotional trauma), you may find this interesting.

 I only discovered this 10 years after I started my healing journey so perhaps like you I was unaware of how I was still in emotional trauma shock enacting my emotional wounds.
-Becoming aware of these responses really made me realize at how much I was still stuck, even after so much inner work.
+Becoming aware of these common reactions (trauma responses) really made me realize at how much I was still stuck, even after so much inner work.

 As the name suggests, you “fight” in response to anything that triggers your deep emotional wound.
 You will probably get triggered easily and react in anger, raise your voice or use force like a bully to feel more powerful than others.